efrenlopezm/plc-sok-dataset/README.md

-# Security of Programmable Logic Controllers SoK - Dataset
+# SoK: Security of Programmable Logic Controllers - Dataset

-This repository contains the dataset for the paper: "SoK: Security of Programmable Logic Controllers".
+This repository hosts the dataset released alongside the paper: **SoK: Security of Programmable Logic Controllers**.
 Tables containing attacks and defenses categorized by their techniques can be downloaded via the links below.
 The raw list of papers can be obtained [here](csv/Papers.csv).

 - :link:[Attacks](csv/Attacks.csv)